Rugved7/Rugved7/README.md

 - 💻 Passionate about building **robust backend systems** and designing **scalable architectures**
 - 🌱 Currently mastering **Java Multithreading, Microservices, and System Design**
 - 🚀 Focused on **performance optimization & scalability**
-- ⚡ Fun fact: **I’d rather debug a deadlock than fix a misaligned button**
+- ⚡ Fun fact: **I’d rather debug a 401 Error than fix a misaligned button**

 ---